Strike action is taking place in June. We'll contact you directly if you or your child's appointment is affected.

 Evelina London has a specialist children's emergency department (A&E) which is part of the emergency floor at St Thomas' Hospital.
 It is open 24 hours a day, 365 days a year.

 A team of specialist doctors and nurses care for children aged 17 and under who have suffered a recent injury or accident, or who have developed a sudden illness.
-They have access to x-ray and scanning equipment to help assess patients quickly.
+They have access to X-ray and scanning equipment to help assess patients quickly.

 A play specialist, youth worker and liaison health visitor also support patients in the department.

 Our busy department receives around 24,000 visits from children each year.
-We aim to diagnose, treat and discharge or admit all children within four hours (in line with national guidance).
+We aim to diagnose, treat and discharge or admit all children within 4 hours (in line with national guidance).
 Children who need further treatment may be admitted to our short stay unit, which is next to the children's emergency department, or to a ward at Evelina London Children's Hospital, if their stay is likely to be longer.

-We regularly take part in research – recent projects have included:
+We regularly take part in research.
+Recent projects have included:

 • the emergency treatment of seizures